AsadShibli/Geobag-counting/README.md

-readme_content = """
 # Geobag Counting Project

 This project involves detecting and counting geobags using the YOLOv8 model.
-The dataset was collected from a remote place in Bangladesh.
+The total counts are displayed on the resulting images.
+The dataset was collected from a remote location in Bangladesh.
 This README file provides instructions on how to set up and run the project.
+The dataset, which has been uploaded for practice, was manually annotated and converted to the YOLO format.
+Google Colab was used to access a free GPU for the computations.

+## The dataset has been uploaded for practice.

 ## Requirements